cbg-ethz/TreeMHN/README.md

 CXX=$(brew --prefix)/bin/g++-[INSTALLED VERSION]
 ```

-In R, install the `devtools` package and run
+For all users, install the `devtools` package in R and run

 ```
 devtools::install_github("cbg-ethz/TreeMHN")